Welcome to RennTech.org Community, Guest

 - Access the Contributors Only Forum

 - All image/file storage limits are substantially increased for all Contributing Members

 - VIN Option Lookups (limited)

-lewisweller replied to Kikokiko1976's topic in 9PA, 9PA1 (Cayenne, Cayenne S, Cayenne Turbo, Cayenne Turbo S)This picture might help.
-I have 4 zone AC so two pipe at least go to rear heat exchanger.
+lewisweller replied to AlexUK's topic in 9PA, 9PA1 (Cayenne, Cayenne S, Cayenne Turbo, Cayenne Turbo S)This may help.
+Pm sent .....